bigred10151990/ha-addons/audiobookshelfserver/README.md

 This addon has access to the addon_config and media folders.

 ## Installation
-1. go to **Settings → Add-ons → Add-on Store → ⋮ → Repositories** and add your local path or use the below button.

 [![Open your Home Assistant instance and show the add add-on repository dialog with a specific repository URL pre-filled.](https://my.home-assistant.io/badges/supervisor_add_addon_repository.svg)](https://my.home-assistant.io/redirect/supervisor_add_addon_repository/?repository_url=https%3A%2F%2Fgithub.com%2Fbigred10151990%2Fha-addons)

-2. Install the **Audiobookshelf** add-on and start it.
+Install the **Audiobookshelf** add-on from this repo and start it.

+If you want to use a network drive please add it to homeassistant in Network Storage with the media usage option.

 ## Configuration